-Following the Conceptual Design Review of all ITER buildings and site infrastructure which took place in February 2009, the CCS Office has been busy preparing updated Final Functional Requirements, ready for the European Domestic Agency "Fusion for Energy"(F4E) to pass onto its selected Architect Engineering contractor.
-F4E has been busy with the procurement not only of its Architect Engineer, but also of ancillary services such as Owner Support and the Independent Health and Safety Coordinator that is required under French Law.
+Following the conceptual design review of all ITER buildings and site infrastructure which took place in February 2009, the CCS Office has been busy preparing updated final functional requirements, ready for the European Domestic Agency to pass onto its selected architect engineering contractor.
+The European agency has been busy with the procurement not only of its architect engineer, but also of ancillary services such as owner support and the independent health and safety coordinator that is required under French law.

-Once the Architect Engineering contract is in place, F4E will be able to move forward with the detailed design of all the buildings and site infrastructure.
+Once the architect engineering contract is in place, the European agency will be able to move forward with the detailed design of all the buildings and site infrastructure.
 Tenders are currently being analyzed, and it is hoped that this can be completed quickly in order for the selected company to begin work early in 2010.

-The first building to be completed on site will be the winding facility for ITER's Poloidal Field coils.
-The Procurement Arrangement for this building was signed with F4E in November 2008, and construction is planned to start mid-2010.
-Excavation of the tokamak pit is also planned to begin around this same date, if the excavation procurement process is completed on schedule in early 2010.
+The first building to be completed on site will be the winding facility for ITER's poloidal field coils.
+The Procurement Arrangement for this building was signed with Europe in November 2008, and construction is planned to start mid-2010.
+Excavation of the Tokamak Pit is also planned to begin around this same date, if the excavation procurement process is completed on schedule in early 2010.

-Whilst the period of low visible activity on the ITER construction site is likely to continue through the initial months in 2010, it is anticipated that if F4E can maintain the momentum of their current procurement activities, then by the middle of next year, building works will have begun in earnest.
-From this point forward, building will be a daily physical reminder of the progress being made on the ITER project. return to Newsline #107
+While the period of low visible activity on the ITER construction site is likely to continue through the initial months in 2010, it is anticipated that if Europe can maintain the momentum of its current procurement activities, then by the middle of next year, building works will have begun in earnest.
+From this point forward, building will be a daily physical reminder of the progress being made on the ITER Project. return to Newsline #107